 Does it really matter what a church believes and teaches?
 Absolutely.
 Jesus came up with the idea of a “church” and has a unique purpose and mission for us to fulfill.
 So it’s extremely important that we, as a church, believe, teach, and live out the truth that Jesus taught and endorsed.
-So if you’re a believer seeking to connect with a church family and are considering membership, a church’s doctrinal beliefs are the first and most important factor in your decision.
+So if you’re a believer seeking to connect with a church family, a church’s doctrinal beliefs are the first and most important factor in your decision.

 We wanted to be able to convey what we believe in two ways.
 First, we offer a “short version” that captures not only what we believe, but why it’s important to us.
 And second, we offer a “detailed version” that is purposely more technical and more detailed because, when it comes to doctrine, precision and clarity matter deeply.
 So, read the short version, and study the second…